fujaba/fulibFx/docs/testing/2-controllers.md

 ## Writing a real test

 Since most of the setup is already defined in the `ControllerTest` class we can just extend it for our own tests.
+In order to get Mockito working, the class has to be annotated with `@ExtendWith(MockitoExtension.class)`.

 ```java
 @ExtendWith(MockitoExtension.class)